andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

 These reforms have a regressive impact on the MTR, raising it for low and medium income earners while leaving it largely unchanged for high income earners.
-This results in an increase in the MTR of approximately $10$ percentage points for primary income earners in the lowest two income percentiles.
-Primary earners with medium incomes experience an average increase in the MTR of approximately $5$ percentage points.
-Secondary income earners experience an even larger increase in MTR, with an increase of $20$ percentage points for the lowest two income percentiles and an increase of approximately $10$ percentage points for those with medium incomes.
-Those in the $30\%$ to $40\%$ income percentile see little change in their MTR, as the baseline rapidly increases for these individuals.
-These results are illustrated in figures \ref{figure:h3}, \ref{figure:h4}, and \ref{figure:h5}.
+Primary earners in the lowest income percentile experience an average net-of-tax rate $(1 - MTR)$ increase from \hpbn{} to \hprn{}, or \hpvn{}.
+These individuals have increased income from the UBI, raising their MTR substantially.
+Those in the top income percentile experience a less dramatic change, with their MTR increasing by an average \hpvx{}.
+There is a similar pattern for secondary income earners.
+Those in the lowest income percentile experience a \hsvn{} change in their MTR, while those in the highest income percentile experience a \hsvx{} change in their MTR.\ospc These results are shown in figures \ref{figure:h3}, \ref{figure:h4}, and \ref{figure:h5}.

 \begin{figure}[H]
 \centering